-Ayuthaya used to be the largest and main city in Thailand before Bangkok.
-Its located about 90 minutes from Bangkok by bus.
+used to be the largest and main city in Thailand before Bangkok.
+Its located about 90 minutes north of Bangkok by bus (via the Mo Chit bus station) or about 2 hours by train from the Hua Lampong train station in Bangkok.
 It is well worth seeing if you have a day.
 It takes most of the day to see this city when you count your travel and visiting time.

 Less popular then the Damnoen Saduak Floating Market is the still very cool Bang Khla Floating Market located on the outskirts of Chachoengsao (about an hour and 10 minutes drive from Bangkok).
 This market is only open on the weekends and select holidays.